Home » Recipes » Salads » Thai Quinoa Salad

 • Add fresh herbs.
 For an extra pop of freshness and color, add some chopped cilantro or Thai basil to the salad.

 • Try a different grain.
-If you're out of quinoa and still want to make this salad, you could use brown rice, farro, or even cauliflower rice for a low-carb option.
+If you're out of quinoa and still want to make this salad, you could use brown rice, farro, or even cauliflower rice.

 Overhead view of Thai quinoa salad in bowl